-Do you want an active trip on Curaçao!
+Do you fancy an active outing on Curaçao!
 Then climb the famous Christoffelberg!

 Who or what is the Christoffelberg?

-Officially, the mountain has the Sint-Christiffelberg and this is named after St Christopher.
-The mountain has a height of 372 meters and is immediately the largest mountain in Curaçao.
-When you are on top of the mountain you of course have a view of the whole of Curaçao but also of the surrounding islands.
+Officially, the mountain has the Sint-Christiffelberg and it is named after Saint Christopher.
+The mountain has a height of 372 meters and is therefore immediately the largest mountain on Curaçao.
+When you are on top of the mountain, you naturally have a view of the whole of Curaçao, but also of the surrounding islands.
 Reason enough to take a look at the mountain.
-The mountain is located in the Christoffel Park in the northwest of Curaçao.
+The mountain is located in the Christoffelpark which is located in the northwest of Curaçao.